evollved/image-finder-pro/README_EN.md

 ## 📄 License

-This module is released under the Open Software License (OSL 3.0).
+This module is released under the MIT License.
 See LICENSE file for details.

 ## 🔄 Version History